zyf0717/zyf0717.github.io/_posts/2020-05-06-learnings-from-codewars.markdown

 ## 2. Updating existing knowledge

-Here's my solution to a kata requiring me to write a function to solve for the area of overlapping circles within a single line and using less than 128 characters:
+Here's my solution to a kata which required a function to solve for the area of overlapping circles within a single line and using less than 128 characters:

 ```python
 ## 124 characters (Python 3.6.1)